 Troll/GIFT: A good chunk of the characters are straight-up trolls, and the GIFT is in full, terrifying force here.

-Villain with Good Publicity: Somehow, Castle has managed to get almost everyone to overlook the fact that they're playing deathmatches and Second Life with real people, and is said to have exceeded Bill Gates' wealth.
+Villain with Good Publicity: Castle has managed to get almost everyone to overlook the fact that they're playing deathmatches and Second Life with real people and is said to have exceeded Bill Gates' wealth.
+He did this by pulling the entire US Prison system back from the verge of bankruptcy, revitalizing the economy and everybody involved, convict or otherwise, signed up "voluntarily".